the-heap/penny/README.md

 1. Understanding the [project / product](https://github.com/the-heap/penny/issues/1) and what we're trying to build.
 2. Understanding how to [contribute](./CONTRIBUTING.md).
+3. When you contribute, you can submit yourself as a contributor to the project so that your work is recognized in the project.
+See "All Contributors" below for more information.
 3. Read Project Components below, for getting setup.

 # Project Setup